Picolab/TicTacToe/README.md

 1. Bob and Alice have an Aries DIDComm connection, both using Pico Agents
 1. Each registers three rulesets in the pico-engine hosting their picos
 1. Each intalls the `did-sov-SLfEi9esrjzybysFxQZbfq` ruleset into their agent pico
+1. Each creates a channel for game play
 1. Each uses the Testing tab to get a UI URL and opens in a window
 1. One proposes a game of Tic Tac Toe to the other through the `basicmessage` protocol
     1. She uses `tictactoe/start` event to get an invitation message